jacobwood27/JWood/posts/003_erdos_problem/index.md

 @def title="Erdos Problem"

+\note{Objective}{Walk through the thought proces involved in solving an interesting puzzle.}

 This is a "stream of consciousness" post that attempts to solve the problem that bubbled up on Hacker News described here: [https://mapehe.github.io/math-problem/index.html](https://mapehe.github.io/math-problem/index.html)